 |Two-Phase Fluid||Part liquid and part vapor||Yes|

 |Gas||Gas: perfect, semiperfect, or real (single species)||Yes|

 |Moist Air||Mixture of dry air, water vapor, and trace gas (or of up to three other semiperfect gas species)||Yes|

 The hydraulic domain and Hydraulic block library also let you model fluid systems that do not account for thermodynamic effects and where the working fluid is liquid with a small amount of entrained air.
-However, MathWorks recommends that you use the Isothermal Liquid library for modeling isothermal hydraulic systems.
-For more information, see Upgrading Hydraulic Models To Use Isothermal Liquid Blocks.
+However, the Hydraulic library will be removed in a future release.
+It is recommended that you use the Isothermal Liquid library for modeling isothermal hydraulic systems.
+For more information, see Upgrading Hydraulic Models to Use Isothermal Liquid Blocks.

 Specifying the Working Fluid

 The rules that you must follow when building a physical model with Simscape software are described in Basic Principles of Modeling Physical Networks.
 This section briefly reviews the rules that are specific to fluid system modeling.

 When modeling systems that contain fluid elements, it is very important to specify the working fluid correctly: